Amer-Mekic/A11y-Sentinel/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.

-## 📋 Project Roadmap
+## Project Roadmap

 - [ ] **Email Reports**: Automated weekly digest emails with scan summaries.
 - [ ] **PDF Export**: Generate and download client-ready PDF audit reports.
 - [ ] **Integration Hooks**: Automate scans via GitHub Actions or Netlify Deploy Hooks.
 - [ ] **Cross-Browser Testing**: Run scans using Playwright's Firefox and WebKit engines.
-- [ ] **Team Collaboration**: Invite team members to collaborate on projects.

-## 🤝 Contributing
+## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](../../issues).

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - The incredible [axe-core](https://github.com/dequelabs/axe-core) team for their amazing accessibility engine.
 - The [Playwright](https://playwright.dev/) team for creating a robust browser automation tool.
-- The design inspiration from various modern SaaS dashboards.